Malta residence permit: how to get RP?

 Both investment routes allow applicants to live in Malta without the need to work locally, but they differ in tax treatment.

-The MPRP provides permanent residence but does not confer automatic tax residency.
-Holders may apply for tax residency if they spend over 183 days in Malta or establish their centre of vital interests there.
-In that case, they are taxed on income earned in Malta and foreign income remitted to Malta at progressive rates of up to 35%.
+The Malta Permanent Residence Programme provides permanent residence but does not automatically confer tax residency.
+Holders may become tax residents if they spend more than 183 days per year in Malta or establish their centre of vital interests there.
+In this case, they are taxed on income earned in Malta and on foreign income remitted to Malta at progressive rates of up to 35%.

-The MGRP is designed for individuals seeking a tax-optimised residence status.
-Participants are taxed at a flat rate of 15% on foreign income remitted to Malta, with a minimum annual tax of €15,000, covering both the applicant and dependants.
+The programme’s participants are taxed at a flat rate of 15% on foreign income remitted to Malta, subject to a minimum annual tax of €15,000, which covers both the main applicant and dependants.
 Income earned in Malta is taxed separately at standard rates of up to 35%.

 Non-personal-income taxes

-The corporate income tax rate in Malta is 35%, but under the shareholder refund system the effective tax burden is typically 5—10%.
+The corporate income tax rate in Malta is 35%.
+However, under the shareholder refund system, the effective tax burden is typically reduced to around 5—10%.
 Refunds are paid to shareholders after the distribution of profits, depending on the type of income.

-Shareholders can receive dividends without double taxation, and there is no withholding tax on dividends, interest, or royalties paid to non-residents.
+Withholding tax.
+Shareholders may receive dividends without double taxation, as Malta does not levy withholding tax on dividends, interest, or royalties paid to non-residents.

-The Value Added Tax applies to most goods and services purchased or consumed in Malta — so it affects everyone, including non-residents, tourists, and companies.
-The standard VAT rate in Malta is 18%, one of the lowest in the European Union.
+The standard VAT rate in Malta is 18%, which is among the lowest in the European Union.
 Reduced rates apply to specific goods and services:

 • 7% for accommodation;